 When The Melting Pot opened it’s doors over 11 years ago, no one had heard of coworking.
 Work spaces designed to meet the needs of people from a spectrum of organisations, sectors and disciplines were a new phenomenon.
 But, the world of work has changed, technology allows people to choose when and where they work and the type of employment available is increasingly part time or freelance.
 A job no longer guarantees an office full of colleagues, so isolation and dwindling motivation are on the rise.

 Coworking spaces like The Melting Pot were born out of the need for community felt by people in non-traditional employment.
-We opened our doors over 11 years ago to provide a place to find focus and a diverse, supportive community.
-This year we spent some time investigating the impact of The Melting Pot on our Members, the full report will be released in mid-November but here we share some of the key insights.
+We started up to provide a place to find focus and a diverse, supportive community.
+This year we spent some time investigating the impact of The Melting Pot on our Members, you can find the full report on the resources section of our website but here we share some of the key insights.

 We found that our membership has a near 50/50 gender balance, suggesting that our coworking community is inclusive and equally supportive to the needs of men and women, which is often not the case in traditional workplaces.
 The Melting Pot supports a large number of female founders.
 One third of TMP Members founded their organisation and 42% of the founders are women, compared to just 21% of SMEs UK-wide.
 Eileen Moir founded Turning Tides which provides coaching and consultancy for people and organisations navigating change, she told us that “Becoming a member of The Melting Pot was the best business decision I made after setting up my practice.
 It really helped me to step fully into my own light as an entrepreneur.”